10 Great Valentine's Day Crafts for Kids

 - Next flatten out any pointed arches in your hearts to make them look more like hearts.

 - This is the fun part!
 Now you get to color or paint each of your little hearts with your markers or paint and paint brushes.

 - Make sure to allow all of your hearts to dry completely before continuing with the project.

-- Now it's time to lay your hearts out tip to top in two circles, going separate directions, one inside the other before securing them.
+- Lay your hearts out tip to top in two circles, going separate directions, one inside the other before securing them.

 - Once you've achieved the look that you want, I suggest clipping them together with paperclips so that they stay together while you are gluing them.